Skip to Content

 Wooden Spoons

-I like this one from OXO (on Amazon).
+I like this wooden spoon from OXO (on Amazon).
 It’s inexpensive, rigid, has one corner that can be used as a scraper, and is fairly flat overall.

 Whisk